Flipboard/activitypub/README.md

 The current webfinger implementation only supports `JSON` responses.

-## Accounts on flipboard returned through webfinger
+## Accounts on Flipboard returned through webfinger

 Flipboard accounts that are federated will return an `"application/activity+json` link in the webfinger response.